 Slow Food has decided to sustain this raw milk Stilton with a Presidium, and aims to open a debate on the use of raw milk, which Slow Food believes is necessary in order to preserve historic and traditional methods of dairy production.

-Slow Food has decided to establish a Presidium to support Joe Schneider and to increase the number of producers interested in working with raw milk in the future.
-A petition has also been started to push the Stilton consortium to change the PDO rules and allow the use of raw milk, and thousands of signatures have been col- lected from all over Europe.
+Slow Food has decided to establish a Presidium to support Joe Schneider and to increase the numerous producers interested in working with raw milk in the future.
+Many initiatives have been started to push the Stilton consortium to change the PDO rules and allow the use of raw milk, but this is still an ongoing challenge.

 Cuckney Village, Bassetlaw District, Nottinghamshire County